ballerina-attic/ballerina-honeycomb/README.md

     int science;
 };

-// Port listener for marks service. listener http:Listener marksServiceListener = new(9191);
+// Listener for the port of the marks service. listener http:Listener marksServiceListener = new(9191);

-// Service configuration marks service.
+// Service configuration of the marks service.
 @http:ServiceConfig {
     basePath: "/marks"
 }
 service MarksData on marksServiceListener {
-    // Resource configuration for getting student's marks details from the system.
+    // Resource configuration for retrieving the marks of a student from the system.
     @http:ResourceConfig {
         methods: ["GET"],
         path: "/getMarks/{stuId}"